JAKAMI99/rtl-sdr-tetra-detector/README.md

-# rtl-sdr-close-call-monitor
+# rtl-sdr-tetra-detector

-These scripts use an RTL-SDR device to detect peak signals on a user specified frequency range.
-The scripts can also make an automatic blacklist so that different sources of RF noise won't cause continuous false positives.
-There are three scripts provided as examples.
-The scripts can be used to monitor and log certain frequencies for a wide range of purposes such as:

-- In criminal investigations, a close-call RF signal monitor can be used to detect and track communication signals used by criminals.
-This can help law enforcement agencies gather intelligence and evidence, and even prevent future crimes from being committed.
-By analyzing the frequency and strength of signals emitted by communication devices, a close-call RF signal monitor can provide valuable insights into the movements and activities of suspects, allowing investigators to piece together a timeline of events and make informed decisions about how to proceaed with a case.

-- In military operations, a close-call RF signal monitor can be used to identify and track enemy communication signals, providing valuable intelligence for strategic decision-making.

-- In scientific research, a close-call RF signal monitor can be used to collect and analyze data related to wireless communication systems, providing valuable insights for thesis projects and other research studies.
+This tool is based on the [rtl-sdr-peak-detector](https://github.com/nootedandrooted/rtl-sdr-close-call-monitor/) These scripts use an RTL-SDR device to detect peak signals on the preconfigured spectrum for tetra uplink.
+The scripts is also preconfigured to automatic blacklist RF to prevent continuous false positives.
+If you need this script for other areas and usecases of detecting, I highly recommend to use the original software, because it walks your trough the configuration.
+This tool uses hardcoded frequencies.

+### Disclaimer
+- This tool enables the detection of devices that use the Tetra Uplink frequencies and is a P.O.C.
+- Devices that transmit on these frequencies are most of the time radios and tracker of ERT, Firefighter and the Police in European Countries.
+- I do not assume any liability for the use of this tool.
+You decide what you do with it.
+If you use it for wrongdoing, atleast don't get caught. :D

 ### Dependencies